| Summary and Conclusions PhthalatesPolyvinyl Chloride (PVC, or Vinyl) is one of the most commonly used materials in the

 PVC toys from a number of countries, particularly those designed to be chewed, and to

+determine the types and quantities of plasticisers present.
 A total of 71 toys were purchased, drawn from 17 countries, the majority of which (63)

 were PVC or had PVC sections.
 In almost all soft PVC toys analysed, phthalates comprised a